MetaBridgeT/Bridge-SDK/README.md

 # Metabridge SDK

 The Metabridge SDK is a cross-chain messaging SDK that allows contracts to communicate with each other on different blockchain networks.
-This SDK is built on top of the Ethereum blockchain and allows for seamless communication across different blockchain networks.
+This SDK is built on top of the Theta Metachain Architectureand allows for seamless communication across different blockchain networks.

 ## How it works